Flow Allocation Games

-Now, let us assume there is a solution $u_1, \dots, u_k$ to $I$.
-We will show that every pure Nash equilibrium $\vecpi$ in the edge-ranking game yields assets of $a_v = 3k$ for vertex $v$.
-The total capacity of all incoming edges of $v$ is exactly $3k$, so $a_v \leq 3k$ clearly holds for all strategy profiles.
-We will now argue that independent of the strategy choices of all other players, player $v$ can always obtain $a_v = 3k$.
-Let $\pi_v = \left((v,u_1), \dots, (v,u_k), \dots \right)$.
-Since $u_1, \dots, u_k$ exactly cover all elements $t \in T$, this induces $3k$ cycles in the \TCI\ algorithm described above.
-This is independent of the strategy choices of all other vertices since they always have the property that either all outgoing edges are fully saturated, or there is no flow at all.
+Now, let us assume there is a solution $w_1, \dots, w_k$ to $I$.
+We will show that every pure Nash equilibrium $\vecpi$ in the edge-ranking game yields utility $u_v(\vecpi) = 3k$.
+The total capacity of all incoming edges of $v$ is exactly $3k$, so $u_v(\vecpi) \leq 3k$ clearly holds for all strategy profiles.
+We will now argue that independent of the strategy choices of all other players, node $v$ can always obtain $u_v(\vecpi) = 3k$.
+Let $\pi_v = \left((v,w_1), \dots, (v,w_k), \dots \right)$.
+Since $w_1, \dots, w_k$ exactly cover all elements $t \in T$, this induces $3k$ cycles in the \TCI\ algorithm discussed in Section~\ref{sec:topCycle}.
+This is independent of the strategy choices of all other nodes since they always have the property that either all outgoing edges are fully saturated, or there is no flow at all.

 This shows that even in a class of games with guaranteed existence, computing a pure Nash equilibrium or a strong equilibrium is strongly \classNP-hard.